Limitations

 Table of Contents

-Lack of requirement overriding and Git dependencies
+Lack of Git dependencies

 The Gleam ecosystem, whose packages are mostly available through Hex, contains many useful packages which can also be used with Glistix.
 However, oftentimes you will find packages which do not work on Nix, because they rely on FFI with the usual Gleam targets (Erlang and JavaScript).
 This includes, most importantly, Gleam's standard library.
 The way to deal with this is to use forks of those packages patched for Nix support.